 - Kennel cough: characterized by a strong, persistent cough; this respiratory illness can also be identified by a runny nose, sneezing, a low fever, lack of energy, and a loss of interest in food.

-If your French Bulldog has runny eyes and a cough it could be one of the ailments listed above.
+If your French Bulldog has runny eyes and a cough it could be one of the ailments listed above – many of these will often be mistaken for your Frenchie having a cold.

 Just as humans can be prone to hay fever and a multitude of other environmental allergies, so can your French Bulldog puppy.
 Runny noses and eyes can indicate your little buddy is suffering from seasonal allergies.